overview

 Conference Papers7

 • Simonitis, L. E., Gahn, M. B., Kaiser, K., Plon, S., McLellan, W. A., & Marshall, C. D. (2021).
 A tale of three inks: Comparison of free amino acid composition of ink from california sea hares, common cuttlefish, and pygmy sperm whales.
-INTEGRATIVE AND COMPARATIVE BIOLOGY.
+Integrative and Comparative Biology.
 61, E826-E827.

 • Simonitis, L. E., & Marshall, C. D. (2020).
 A Natural Occurring Shark Repellent: Ink has a Negative Effect on Shark Swimming Behavior.
-INTEGRATIVE AND COMPARATIVE BIOLOGY.
+Integrative and Comparative Biology.
 60, E215-E215.

 • Marshall, C. D., Raley, L. N., Peredo, C. M., & Pyenson, N. D. (2020).
 Implications for The Antiquity of Raptorial Biting in Pinnipedimorphs: Exploring Mandible Morphology in the Callorhinus Lineage.
-INTEGRATIVE AND COMPARATIVE BIOLOGY.
+Integrative and Comparative Biology.
 60, E151-E151.

 • Marshall, C. D., Wieskotten, S., Hanke, W., Hanke, F. D., Marsh, A., Kot, B., & Dehnhardt, G. (2014).
 Feeding kinematics, suction, and hydraulic jetting performance of harbor seals (Phoca vitulina)..
-PLoS One.
+Integrative and Comparative Biology.
 9(1), e86710-E312.

 doi badge pubmed badge open access badge